microsoft/FluidFramework/packages/loader/container-loader/README.md

 #### `Container.close()`

 Once closed, container terminates connection to ordering service, and any local changes (former or future) do not propagate to storage.
+This method is to be used when the container **IS** still expected to be used and the container needs to be switched to a "safe" state for viewing.

+The "closed" state effectively means the container is disconnected forever and cannot be reconnected.

+If after some time a closed container is no longer needed, calling `Container.dispose()` will dispose the runtime resources.

-Container can also be closed by runtime itself as result of some critical error.
+Container can also be closed and disposed by runtime itself as result of some critical error.
 Critical errors can be internal (like violation in op ordering invariants), or external (file was deleted).
 Please see [Error Handling](#Error-handling) for more details.

 When container is closed, the following is true (in no particular order):